LazyDrag: Enabling Stable Drag-Based Editing on Multi-Modal Diffusion Transformers via Explicit Correspondence: Method

 \subsubsection{LazyDrag: Bridging the Gap.}

-LazyDrag bridges the gap between these two methods.
-We extend the training-free approach of FastDrag from U-Nets to MM-DiTs, while incorporating the fine-grained attention control method of CharaConsist.
-We resolve the core weaknesses of both approaches by introducing a unified solution: an explicit correspondence map derived from drag instructions.
-This map provides stable, precise attention controls throughout the generation process, enabling high-quality, accurate edits while avoiding the pitfalls of attention similarity-based matching and the trade-offs inherent in FastDrag.
+Naively extending FastDrag from U-Nets to MM-DiTs and combining it with the attention control methods of CharaConsist exposes and amplifies their respective weaknesses, yielding unusable results, as shown in Fig.~\ref{fig:abla_ours} and Tab.~\ref{tab:abla_ours}.
+LazyDrag resolves these weaknesses with a unified solution: an explicit correspondence map derived from drag instructions.
+This map provides stable, precise attention control throughout the generation process, enabling high-quality, accurate edits while avoiding the pitfalls of attention-similarity matching and the trade-offs inherent in FastDrag.